Top 40 Most Profitable GPT Wrappers in 2025

 - 1. Cursor ($41.7M/month)

 Cursor is an AI-powered code editor built as a fork of VS Code with deep GPT-4 and Claude integration.
 It hit $100 million in annual recurring revenue in just 12 months, making it the fastest-growing SaaS product in history.
 The company now generates over $500 million ARR with zero marketing spend, relying entirely on word-of-mouth among developers.
 What makes it special is that it's not just a wrapper but a sophisticated tool with file indexing, autonomous code composition, and style mimicking that feels like pair programming with AI.
+By the way, we cover Cursor's strategy in depth in our market report about AI Wrappers.

 Sources: TechCrunch, AIM Research - 2.
 Harvey AI ($8.3M/month)